senorcris/BootPrompt/README.md

 Text/html for the body of the modal.
 ####ok/cancel
 Called when the user presses the ok/cancel button:
-   *return true to close the modal
+   * Return true to close the modal.
-   *return false to keep the modal open.
+   * Return false to keep the modal open.
 (Useful for validation)

 ##Options Example